SpencerEricksen/PCBA_downloads_oxphos/README.md

 for f in pc_fetch_aid1[1234]*; do ./wrapper_fetch_v1.2.sh $f; done
 ```

-Merge downloaded smiles and downloaded assay outcomes into individal files for each AID, canonicalize, de-salt smiles, also extact SMILES strings for the Bemis-Murcko scaffolds and generic Murcko scaffolds (all carbon).
+Merge downloaded smiles and downloaded assay outcomes (activities) into individal files for each AID, canonicalize, de-salt smiles, also extact SMILES strings for the Bemis-Murcko scaffolds and generic Murcko scaffolds (all carbon).
 Must create 'merged' directory to store the individual merged assay/cpd dataframes (CSVs).

 ```
 mkdir merged